 EndDate is NULL or (EndDate >= ReportStart and EndDate > StartDate)

-Validation for Funder.csv includes the requirements that there must be at least one Funder record for every ProjectID included in Project.csv that is active during the report period (i.e., where Project.OperatingEndDate >= ReportStart or Project.OperatingEndDate is NULL).
+Validation for Funder.csv includes the requirements that there must be at least one Funder record for every ProjectID included in Project.csv that is active during the report period (i.e., where Project.OperatingEndDate > ReportStart or Project.OperatingEndDate is NULL).

 If there are no Funder records that meet the criteria for inclusion for any given project that is active during the report period, CoCs will be required to create them.